-If a company is having the main object of its business as renting activities then this rental income account would be called as Operating Income Account/ Sales account.
-But if renting is not the major activity of business then it would fall under the Non-Operating Revenue Accounts.
+If a company is having the main object of its business as renting activities, then this rental income account would be called as Operating Income Account/ Sales account.
+But if renting is not the primary activity of the business, then it would fall under the Non-Operating Revenue Accounts.
 Under this account, all the debits and credits are made only relating to income from rental activities.

 #3 – Interest Income Account

-Under this account, the Revenue earned by the entities from interest is recorded such as Interest on Fixed Deposits, Interest on Income Tax Refund.
+Under this account, the Revenue earned by the entities from interest is recorded, such as Interest on Fixed Deposits, Interest on Income Tax Refund.
 Interest on Capital.
-These incomes are basically earned from the saving activities performed or undertaken by the entities during the year.
+These incomes are earned from the saving activities performed or undertaken by the entities during the year.

 #4 – Dividend Income Account